-Habitat restoration and supplementary feeding support the population of birds which has successfully developed on Ile aux Aigrettes, to a possible population of over 325 birds today.
+Habitat restoration and supplementary feeding support the population of birds which has successfully developed on Ile aux Aigrettes, to a possible carrying capacity population of around 300 birds today.
 The best indicator of success was the down listing of the species from Critically Endangered to Endangered by BirdLife International and the International Union for the Conservation of Nature in 2009.
 It is now possible for the public to have a glimpse of the Mauritius Fody, the bird with one of the most successful conservation projects in the world, during all visits to Ile aux Aigrettes.